The Width Paradox and the Internal Structure of a Black-Hole: The black hole has an inner structure

 From this we can calculate the area change after each emission

-Now, the probability distribution for a macroscopic black hole peaks for some very large value of $n$ in which case it is exponentially suppressed by the exponential.
+Now, the probability distribution for a macroscopic black hole peaks for some very large value of $n$ in which case the exponential term is largely suppressed .
 Thus, the average area change in each step is constant

-Starting from a given initial reference time $t=0$, the area decreases linearly :
+Starting from a given initial reference time $t=0$, the area decreases linearly:

 From similar considerations regarding

 or